alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 15. Name of container in DI
 16. Why we use interfaces in DI?
 17. Difference betwwen ref and out parameters
+18. How to keep session in MVC Core?
+19. Waht is difference between .NET and .NET Core?
+20. What is difference between TempData and ViewData?

 Web API